son-link/jekyll-dark-ored/README.md

 ## Contributing

-Bug reports and pull requests are welcome on [GitHub](https://github.com/son-link/jekyll-simple-dark ) or [GitLab](https://gitlab.com/son-link/jekyll-simple-dark)
+Bug reports and pull requests are welcome on [GitHub](https://github.com/son-link/jekyll-dark-ored) .
-.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development